 The group replaces the steering group of the former Surrey Biodiversity Partnership, which drove implementation of the Surrey Biodiversity Action Plan (BAP) from 1999 to 2010.
 Following review of the UK mission to meet our commitments to the International Convention on Biological Diversity after 2011, the Post-2010 Biodiversity Framework was published to maintain national co-ordination within the period 2011-2020.
 Hence, the Surrey BAP is no longer active.
 All pertinent material has now been archived by the Surrey Nature Partnership and although now closed, its individual Habitat (and two Species) Action Plans are still available on request.
 The considerable achievements of local BAP-driven work in Surrey are summarised in a document The Surrey BAP; achievements and future action (June 2010), also available on request.

 Biodiversity & Planning in Surrey

-The Surrey Nature Partnership has produced a ‘Biodiversity & Planning in Surrey’ manual offering advice to those involved in planning to ensure that development within the county protects and enhances the biodiversity which underpins our Natural Capital.
-To see this document, along with its appendices, please click on the links below.
+The Biodiversity Working Group has produced a ‘Biodiversity & Planning in Surrey‘ manual offering advice to statutory planning practitioners and their consultees, to ensure that development within the county protects and enhances the biodiversity which underpins our Natural Capital.
+To view & download this document, along with its appendices, please click on the links below.

 Biodiversity Opportunity Areas

 Biodiversity Opportunity Areas (BOAs) are extensive areas where improved habitat management, as well as efforts to restore and re-create Priority habitats will be most effective in enhancing connectivity to benefit recovery of Priority species in a fragmented landscape.
 They are therefore the basis for achieving Sir John Lawton’s vision of a “coherent and resilient ecological network” in Surrey.
-Specialist guidance for strategic planners includes the document below, which provides useful contextual information on Surrey’s BOAs, that also prescribes their use in strategic planning and with appendices profiling each BOA as a ‘Policy Statement’ is available below.
+Specialist guidance for strategic planners includes the document below, which provides useful contextual information on Surrey’s BOAs and prescribes their specific use in strategic planning.
+Appendices profile each individual BOA as a ‘Policy Statement’, grouped by National Character Areas.

 The State of Surrey’s Nature